 Depression, anxiety, or both can be treated with a variety of medications.
 Because the two illnesses are so similar in many ways, one medicine may be sufficient to treat both.
 Your doctor may advise you to take:

 - Antidepressants.
 Selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) are two types of this medication (SNRIs).
 Each has its own set of advantages and disadvantages.
-The type prescribed mostly determined by the intensity of your symptoms.
+The type prescribed is mostly determined by the intensity of your symptoms.

 - Anti-anxiety medicine is a type of medication that is used to treat anxiety.
 These medications can help with anxiety symptoms, but they may not help with all the symptoms of depression.
-Because of the potential of addiction, some of these medications should only be administered for a short period of time.
+Because of the potential for addiction, some of these medications should only be administered for a short period of time.

 - Mood stabilisers.
 When antidepressants don’t work, these medications may be used to help stabilise mood.

-Sentient Element is one of the powerful, affordable and portable PEMF devices that allows you to choose from long-low intensity sessions to short-deep penetrating high intensity sessions.
+Sentient Element is one of the powerful, affordable and portable PEMF devices that allows you to choose from long-low intensity sessions to short-deep penetrating high-intensity sessions.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.